raspy135/Qun-mk2/README.md

 ![screen_play](./manual_images/screen_play.png)

-Disk access indicator is active when system is accessing SD card.
+Disk access indicator is active when the system is accessing the SD card.
 Some actions are restricted while writing.

 Track / Scene tile shows selected track (A,B or C) and Scene number (1 to 5).

 Looper status shows Looper position and status.

-Clipping indictor is active when signal is clipped at the end of signal chain, after compressor.
+Clipping indicator is active when signal is clipped at the end of signal chain, after compressor.

 ### COMMON SEQUENCER / LOOPER OPERATIONS

-Most of action works in any major mode, not limited to Play mode.
+Most actions work in any major mode, and are not limited to Play mode.

 Button | function
 -------|-------